 These factors, in aggregate, determine the nature, timing and extent of evidence that the management requires in order to assess whether the design, implementation and operating effectiveness of the system of ICOFR is effective.
 The evidence itself is generated from pro¬cedures integrated within the daily responsibilities of staff or from procedures implemented specifically for purposes of the ICOFR evaluation.
-Information from other sources also have a direct or indirect impact on the The evaluation has included an assessment statements of the design, implementation, and operating effectiveness of controls within various processes including revenue and cost, leases, procurement to pay and inventory, human resources and payroll, fixed assets, entity level control, general ledger, financial reporting and information technology general control.
-As a result of the assessment whereas a control with a direct impact could of the design, implementation, and operating be, for example, a reconciliation which directly effectiveness of ICOFR, management did not identify any material weaknesses and concluded that ICOFR is appropriately designed, implemented, and operated effectively as of 31 December 2023.
+Information from other sources also which are performed as part of the annual form an important component of the evaluation consolidated financial statement preparation since such evidence may either bring additional control issues to the attention of management or may corroborate findings.

-This report on Internal Controls over Financial Reporting was approved by the Board of Directors of the Group on 24 January 2024 and were signed on control issues to the attention of management or may corroborate findings.
+statements of the design, implementation, and operating effectiveness of controls within various processes including revenue and cost, leases, procurement to pay and inventory, human resources and payroll, fixed assets, entity level control, general ledger, financial reporting and information technology general control.
+As a result of the assessment of the design, implementation, and operating be, for example, a reconciliation which directly effectiveness of ICOFR, management did not identify any material weaknesses and concluded that ICOFR is appropriately designed, implemented, and operated effectively as of 31 December 2023.

-Abdulla E Al Misnad Chairman
+This report on Internal Controls over Financial Reporting was approved by the Board of Directors of the Group on 24 January 2024 and were signed on its behalf by:

-Bin Nasser Rashid Al-Naimi
+Abdulla Bin Nasser Al Misnad

-d
+Rashid Al-Naimi

-ı Managing Director
+Chairman Managing Director Corporate Governance Report